 Over time copper skin will patina.
 Instead of corroding or rusting in the way other cladding materials might, copper patina builds on itself, altering its appearance without sacrificing integrity.

-Atmospheric conditions play a in integral part in determining how quickly copper will patina and how it will patina.
+Atmospheric conditions play an integral part in determining how quickly copper will patina and how it will patina.
 Everything from site specific weather patterns to the location of the material and its exposure to other contributors of change, such as human touch (the oil from our hands will affect copper patina), car exhaust, chemicals, salt spray etc. all play a role in natural copper’s visual evolution.

 No matter the application location or how quickly copper shifts from bright and brassy to green or brown, the material’s performance won’t be compromised.